kubecost/docs/apis/savings-apis/api-request-right-sizing-v2.md

 {% swagger-parameter in="query" name="minRecRAMBytes" type="float" required="false" %}
 Lower bound, in bytes, of the RAM recommendation.
 Defaults to 20MiB (20 \* 1024 \* 1024).
 {% endswagger-parameter %}

-{% swagger-parameter in="query" name="window" required="true" type="string" %}
-Duration of time over which to query.
-Accepts multiple different formats of time (see this [Using the `window` parameter](/apis/apis-overview.md#using-the-window-parameter) section for more info).
-Hourly windows are not currently supported.
-It's recommended to provide a window greater than `2d`.
-{% endswagger-parameter %}

 {% swagger-parameter in="query" name="filter" type="string" required="false" %}